-7th Call Area QSO Party -- May 4-5, 2013
+7th Call Area QSO Party -- 2023 Rules

 1300 UTC Saturday to 0700 UTC Sunday (6 AM to midnight PDT the first Saturday in May).
-7th call area stations work everyone, others work 7th area stations only.
+7th call area stations work everyone, others work 7th-area stations only.
 Work stations once per band/mode.
-7th area mobiles (and those participating in other concurrent QSO parties or contests) may be worked again as they enter new counties.
+7th-area mobiles (and those participating in other concurrent QSO parties or contests) may be worked again as they enter new counties.
 Rule changes are shown in bold italic.

-- Single-op: high-power, low-power <150W, QRP <5W; CW, Phone, Digital, Mixed
+- Single-op: high-power, low-power <100W, QRP <5W; CW, Phone, Digital, Mixed

 - Multi-multi.
 No differentiated mode or power levels

-- 7th-area County Expedition (an operation from a temporary location using antennas installed for the contest period, using temporary supports or trees): single-county, county-line; single-op, multi-single, multi-multi
+- 7th-area County Expedition (an operation from a temporary location using antennas installed for the contest period, using temporary supports or trees): either

-Exchange: 7th area stations send signal report plus 5-letter state/county code (e.g., ORDES; see list).
+Exchange: 7th-area stations send signal report plus 5-letter state/county code (e.g., ORDES; see list).
 County-line stations send multiple codes, e.g., UTRIC/IDBEA (state code needed only once, e.g., ORDES/JEF).
 Non-7th-area stations send signal report plus state/province/"DX" two-letter codes.
 Stations in other QSO parties send their appropriate exchange.
 The 13 "Provinces" are VE1-9, VO and VY0-2.
 County-line contacts may be logged with one entry showing all counties or with separate entries for each county.

-Bands: 160, 80, 40, 20, 15, 10, 6 and 2m, simplex only.
-Suggested operating frequencies: 1815 and 40 kHz up on CW, except on 40m, where 7025-7035 is suggested; 1845, 3855, 7180, 14255, 21355 and 28455 on SSB; 3580+, 7035+, 14070+, 21070+ on PSK; 3585+, 7038+, 14075+, 21075+ on RTTY.
+Bands: 160, 80, 40, 20, 15 and 10m.
+Suggested operating frequencies: 1815 and 40 kHz up on CW, except on 40m, where 7025-7035 is suggested (a window for mobiles to call CQ should be observed from 35 to 40 kHz up; others should not call CQ or run stations there); 1845, 3855, 7180, 14255, 21355 and 28455 on SSB; 80 kHz up on PSK; 86 kHz up on RTTY.
 Check 80m at 0500Z, 160m at 0530Z.
 All CW and Digital contacts must be in the CW/Data sub-bands.